WattleFoxxo/CSVM/code.md

 : src/csvm.cpp
 : src/CubeScript.hpp
 : src/main.pro
-; this is the main folder for the CLI side of CubeScript, this is where the
+; this is the main folder for the CLI side of CubeScript, this is where the main checks and help documentation is not including the help.py file

 python: main.py
 : CubeScriptLexer.py